Why I Always Read Email First Thing Each Morning

 As a small business owner, I have a HUGE reason for reading email first thing in the morning: my customers matter to me more than anything.
 Most of my clients and students communicate with me via email, so taking care of their needs first thing in the morning is simply good customer service.

-Why do the time management folks act like email is evil?
-Because we don’t segregate “important” email from “read this when you get a chance” email.
-There’s nothing inherently wrong with reading email first, just like there’s nothing wrong with writing your blog post first each morning or doing yoga first thing.
-But you have to pick your priorities and you have to focus on the task at hand.
+There’s nothing inherently wrong with reading email first, just like there’s nothing wrong with writing your blog post first each morning or doing yoga first thing or working on a major project first thing.
+You have to pick your priorities and you have to focus on the task at hand.
+It’s all about goal setting and self-discipline.

-• For instance, I do not use my personal email address when signing up for ezines and email newsletters.
+- For instance, I do not use my personal email address when signing up for ezines and email newsletters.
 That way, my personal Inbox doesn’t get crowded with non-essentials and stops a lot of spam from ever reaching me.
-If something is in my personal Inbox, it’s because it’s important, like an email from a client, student or my assistant.
+If something is in my personal Inbox, it’s because it’s important, like an email from a client, student or my business partner.
 (A colleague told me that she has 2,500 new emails each morning.
 My question to her is: WHY do you allow so many emails get into your personal Inbox?
 They can’t possibly all be of the same importance level.)

-• Another reason I read email first is that it’s the only real quiet time I have during my working hours.
+- Another reasonΒ I read email first is that it’s the only real quiet time I have during my working hours.
 Typically the phone doesn’t start ringing until 9AM and using the pre-phone time to read email allows me to focus.

-• Finally, I read email first because it’s when I’m the freshest and smartest.
+- Finally, I read email first because it’s when I’m the freshest and smartest.
 Do you really want to be writing emails when your brain is fuzzy?

 If email is an important part of communicating with your customers then go ahead and read it first thing.
-Just pay strict attention to whether you’re keeping focused on the Communicating With Customers task or veering off to read articles, news, jokes, quotations, or watching YouTube videos of Surprised Kitty instead of doing your work.
+Just pay strict attention to whether you’re keeping focused on the Communicating With Customers task or veering off to read articles, news, jokes, quotations, or watching YouTube videos of Surprised KittyΒ instead of doing your work.
 Set a time limit, say 30 minutes, and get through the most important emails first.

 Great tips, I’m a firm believer in getting to email first thing in the morning.
 It gives you the information you need to shape your day.